 In 2014 I obtained the National Scientific Qualification for the position of Associate Professor, and in 2018 for the position of Full Professor.

-I have published six books and forty articles, and I presented more than thirty papers at international Symposiums.
+I have published seven books and forty articles, and I presented more than thirty papers at international Symposiums.
 I translated in Italian Parker Tyler's first book, Hollywood Hallucination (1944), and with T. Subini I edited a special issue of the Journal Schermi on Catholics, cinema and sexuality, and I organized a Symposium on censorship.
 I also organized panels for international Symposiums held in Milan (Catholic University of the Sacred Heart) and Canterbury (University of Kent).

 I am editor in chief of the journal Schermi, member of the editorial board of the journal Immagine and of the editorial advisory board of the series "Biblioteca / Cinema, media e studi culturali" published by Meltemi.

 I participated to three Research Projects of National Interest (PRIN 2008, 2012, 2015), funded by the Italian Ministry of University and Research.

 Between 2005 and 2012, I focused my research on Luchino Visconti, mingling cultural studies and philology to reconsider his work and image as an author through a close inspection of his papers.
 I particularly aimed at revaluating the transgressive component of his poetics, deeply intertwined with sexuality, as the center of an aesthetic project which since the first works had combined realism with melodrama, charging private life with a political meaning, which was a disruptive way of thinking for a communist intellectual at the time in Italy.